 For the purpose of the Currency Board Operations segment, certain liabilities of the Fund are deducted from the Backing Assets and certain assets are deducted from the Monetary Base in order to allow proper computation of the Backing Ratio.
-This re-allocation adjustment adds back these items in order to reconcile the segmental information to the Group balance sheet.
+The following items are re-allocation adjustments to reconcile the segmental information to the Group balance sheet:

-The Backing Assets are presented on a net basis in the Currency Board Operations.
+- the Backing Assets are presented on a net basis in the Currency Board Operations.
 Accounts payable for unsettled purchases of securities and redemption of Certificates of Indebtedness are included in "net accounts payable" to offset corresponding investments in the Backing Assets.
-As at 31 December 2019, there were no "other liabilities" (2018: HK\$6,184 million) deducted from the Backing Assets.

-The Monetary Base is also presented on a net basis.
-As at 31 December 2019, deductions from the Monetary Base comprising "other assets" of HK\$88,020 million (2018: HK\$73,912 million) consisted of three components:

-- As Hong Kong dollar interest rate swaps have been used as a means to manage the cost of issuing Exchange Fund Notes, interest receivable of HK\$5 million (2018: HK\$10 million) and unrealised gains of HK\$431 million (2018: HK\$337 million) on these interest rate swaps are included in "net accounts (receivable)/payable" to reduce the Monetary Base. - When Hong Kong dollar overnight advances secured on EFBN have been made to banks under the Discount Window Operations, the advances of HK\$13,400 million (2018: HK\$2,186 million) are included in "net accounts (receivable)/ payable" to reduce the Monetary Base. - EFBN issued on tender date but not yet settled of HK\$74,184 million (2018: HK\$71,379 million) are included in "net accounts (receivable)/payable" to reduce the Monetary Base.
+As at 31 December 2020, there were no "other liabilities" (2019: Nil) deducted from the Backing Assets; and - (ii) the Monetary Base is also presented on a net basis.
+As at 31 December 2020, deductions from the Monetary Base comprising "other assets" of HK\$1,194 million (2019: HK\$88,020 million) consisted of three components: - as Hong Kong dollar interest rate swaps have been used as a means to manage the cost of issuing Exchange Fund Notes, interest receivable of HK\$29 million (2019: HK\$5 million) and unrealised gains of HK\$1,165 million (2019: HK\$431 million) on these interest rate swaps are included in "net accounts (receivable)/payable" to reduce the Monetary Base; - when Hong Kong dollar overnight advances secured on EFBN have been made to banks under the Discount Window Operations, the advances are included in "net accounts (receivable)/payable" to reduce the Monetary Base.
+There were no such advances as at 31 December 2020 (2019: HK\$13,400 million); and - EFBN issued on tender date but not yet settled are included in "net accounts (receivable)/payable" to reduce the Monetary Base.
+There was no such receivable as at 31 December 2020 (2019: HK\$74,184 million).